FlowFuse/website/src/blog/2022/05/node-red-3-beta-stack.md

 ![Selecting the beta Stack](../images/beta_stack.gif "Selecting the beta Stack")

-FlowForge is the best  way to run multiple Node-RED instances and different versions, betas are exciting but you don't want to risk your production applications with an early upgrade, so why not create a new project just to try things out.
+FlowForge is the best way to run multiple Node-RED instances at different versions.
+Beta releases are exciting to try out, but you don't want to risk your production applications with an early upgrade.
+FlowForge makes it easy to create a new project to try things out.

 We'll continue to update the stack choice with each beta as and when they are released.